Skip to main content

 Native Range

 Native to Korea, northeastern China (Manchuria), and the Russian Far East.
-Found in open oak woodlands and mountain slopes.
+Grows in open oak woodlands and mountain slopes at middle elevations.
+Introduced to Western cultivation from Korea in the 1850s by Baron Alexander von Schlippenbach of the Russian Imperial Navy, for whom the species is named.

 Suggested Uses